 This web page shows only a small excerpt of our Loklay research.
-Another 181 words (13 lines of text) covering the years 118 and 1180 are included under the topic Early Loklay History in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) covering the years 118 and 1180 are included under the topic Early Loklay History in all our PDF Extended History products and printed products wherever possible.

 Loklay Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Loklay family name include Loxley, Lockley, Locksley and others.

 Early Notables of the Loklay family (pre 1700)

 More information is included under the topic Early Loklay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Loklay family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Loklay surname or a spelling variation of the name include: Charles Lockley, who settled in Virginia in 1638; Richard Lockley, who arrived in Virginia in 1635; and Joseph Lockly, who arrived in Virginia in 1651..